workshops-de/angular.de/_posts/2017-09-19-angular-electron.md

 ## Warum solltest du dir Electron ansehen?

-Die Entwickler vom Electron Framework fangen ihre Produktbeschreibung mit folgendem Slogan an:
+Die Entwickler vom Electron-Framework fangen ihre Produktbeschreibung mit folgendem Slogan an:

 >"if you can build a website, you can build a desktop app".